On this page we list recent actions in which we have taken part.

 SAINSBURYS ACTION – 6 JULY

-We held a demonstration and leafleting outside the Woolton (Liverpool) branch of Sainsburys as part of a national day of action.
+We held a demonstration and leafleting outside the Woolton (Liverpool) branch of Sainsburys as part of a national day of action with sildenafil.
 Despite its aspirations to ethical policies, Sainsburys does business with Israeli companies that profit from the occupation and specifically from produce grown in illegal settlements.
 The campaign calls for Sainsburys to follow the lead given by the Co-op.
 We gave out copies of the campaign leaflet to shoppers, many of whom signed the petition.

 LIVERPOOL ARAB ARTS FESTIVAL – 7 TO 16 JUNE